JulianVidal/AGDA_HTML/reports/queries.md

   - All definitions keep track of its dependencies, so we can query definitions without dependencies

-- [ ] What are the roots of the graph?
+- [X] What are the roots of the graph?
 (The definitions that are not used by any other definition.
 These may (or may not) be the main theorems.)
   - Find all the definitions that don't appear in the other definitions dependencies list
+  - Since I am testing in a small number of files, there are basic definitions that are not being used yet which wouldn't be considered main theorems.

 - [ ] list *all* definitions by the number of times they are used (in increasing or descreasing order).
 We can consider this directly or indirectly.
-  - From the dependency tree, we can count how many times a definition appears
+  - Directly is quite simple as each definition keeps track of its depedencies, so count how many times a definition appears as a depedency.
-  - Although we would have to run this check for every definition which might be costly
+  - Indirectly would be more complex, assuming that "times they are used" means how many times it is a dependency to another definition.
+If definition A uses definition B and definition B uses definition C then definition A is used 0 time, definition B used 1 times and definition C used 1 times all  directly.

+    But indirectly definition A is used 0 times, definition B is used 1 times and definition C is used 2 times.
+C is used in B directly and A indirectly.

+    Therefore, to calculate the indirect add the direct uses plus the direct uses of its depedents plus the direct uses of the dependent's depedents, etc.

+    A recursive function count that adds the count of each of its depedents, until it reaches a file with no dependents